ResearchComputing/Documentation/docs/access/amc-access.md

 ### Troubleshooting

+* If you are able to get through Step 3 but are unable to ssh in from your terminal, check that the ssh key in your command is the same key you uploaded to the registry.
+* If you are prompted for a **__passphrase__** (not a password) when signing in from your terminal, this refers to the passphrase you set when you generated your ssh key.
+If you don't remember it then you will have to generate and upload a new ssh key to the registry.
+If you are prompted for a **__password__**, please contact <rc-help@colorado.edu>, as this indicates an issue with your CILogon enrollment.
 * If you receive an error message indicating that you are not in the COmanage registry (see screenshot below), please email <rc-help@colorado.edu>.

 ![](./amc-access-images/notregistered_error.png)